historical-time/archaeometry-si/README.md

     Issue published          : milestone, m2, 2024-05-29, 1d
 ```

-# Dataset samples
+# Temporal data samples
 > Use of standards to share dates between different research projects

-Authors are asked to share samples of their temporal data using standardised formats, using:
-- **EDTF**[^1] isostandard to record an event or a duration
-- **CIDOC-CRM**[^2] to record relations between events or durations, actors and places can be modelled with the CIDOC-CRM

-For example:
+In order line-up heterogeneous time data in a FAIR perspective[^4], we invite authors to deposit samples of their data on GitHub.
+The aim is to map chronologies using the CIDOC-CRM[^2].

 <p align="center">